Skip to content

 To be eligible for an interview waiver, applicants must also meet certain criteria, including that they:

-- have never been refused a visa (unless such refusal was overcome or waived); and
+• have never been refused a visa (unless they later overcame or received a waiver for that refusal); and

 What changed from the previous guidance?